 Phono-graphix™ is a straightforward Reading and Spelling method developed by Carmen and Geoffrey Mc Guinness in 1993, at the Read America clinic in Florida.
 Read for Africa has worked very closely with the developers of Phono-graphix™ researching, modifying and adapting the method to the South African context for over 16 years.

 Phono-graphix™ takes the sounds of the English language – and teaches the various sound-pictures (letters) that represent those sounds in careful stages, progressing from easy to complex.
 It addresses the nature of the written code, the nature of the learner as well as three skills required to access the code.

 How do you know if your child needs help?

-- Does not recognize rhyming words
+- My child does not recognize rhyming words.

 - Segment – means to break words up into sounds (spelling)

 - Blend – means to push the sounds together to form a word (reading)

 - My child has difficulty manipulating the sounds in words.

 - My child guesses words based on the first letter.